-9-12.
-Read Data Bytes at Higher Speed (FAST\READ)
+9-13.
+Read Data Bytes at Higher Speed (FAST_READ)

-The FAST\READ instruction is for quickly reading data out.
-The address is latched on rising edge of SCLK, and data of each bit shifts out on the falling edge of SCLK at a maximum frequency $f_C$ .
-The first address byte can be at any location.
-The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FAST\READ instruction.
+The FAST_READ instruction is for quickly reading data out.
+The address is latched on rising edge of SCLK, and data of each bit shifts out on the falling edge of SCLK at a maximum frequency f_C .
+The first address can't be any location if the device is still in 3-Byte mode.
+The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FAST_READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.